Hudson Center for Prenatal Vehicle Safety

 Seat belts are required to meet rigorous standards for design, construction, and crash performance.
 Drivers and passengers know they can trust that the seat belt is safe to use.
 Pregnancy seat belt positioners do not carry any of those guarantees.
 Manufacturers are free to build seat belt positioners with any design and any materials they choose.

 The most common style of positioner consists of a plastic hook attached to a webbing strap that wraps underneath the vehicle seat.
 The plastic hook style positioners often claim to have a steel core with a plastic outer shell.
-An investigation cut open three common brands of plastic hooks that claimed to have a steel core and did not find a steel core in any models.
+HCPVS has cut open five different brands of plastic hooks that claimed to have a steel core and did not find a steel core in any models.

 Most styles of seat belt positioners use a strap that wraps underneath the vehicle seat.
 This strap is routed around compressible, non-load bearing parts of the vehicle seat, rather than being anchored to hard points in the car like a seat belt.